omarekik/Notes/gitNotes.md

 	* git rebase --continue
 	* git push --force-with-lease

 * When solving conflict by rebase/force, the remote branch looks cleaner, but rebasing mechanism could cause solving local commit conflicts that are reverted in following commit, which is a wast of time.
-So it is recommended to use rebase for solving conflict only if local branch does not contain revert of cherry picking.
+So it is recommended to use rebase for solving conflict only if local branch does not contain revert or cherry picking.

 * If remote branch feature_branch becomes messy and we have the ability of forcing push:
 	* create a patch file that contains all modification of feature_branch: git diff @~9..@ >> ../modif.patch (in this example we have 9 commits)